-Detecting malicious scripts · Cloudflare Page Shield docs
+Detecting malicious scripts

 A domain previously reported as malicious can later be reported as non-malicious if, after further analysis, the domain is deemed safe.
 The Script Monitor dashboard will reflect the most up-to-date information.

-You can configure Malicious Domain Alerts.
-You will receive an alert notification as soon as Cloudflare detects a malicious script loaded from a known malicious domain in your zone.
+You can configure Malicious Domain Alerts .
+You will receive an alert notification as soon as Cloudflare detects a malicious script loaded from a known malicious domain in your domain.

 Malicious script detection